-If you make the effort to get out of bed a little earlier one day, you can also see the glorious natural colors of the early morning over the ocean.
+If you make the effort to get out of bed a little earlier one day, you can also see the glorious natural colors of the early morning over the Pacific Ocean.

-Just head to the Wollongong Lighthouse, Harbor, or anywhere along the coast, bring a camera, and enjoy the view.
+Just head to the Wollongong Breakwater Lighthouse, the lighthouse on Flagstaff Hill, Wollongong Harbour, or anywhere along the coast, bring a camera, and enjoy the view.

 5. Visit The Wollongong Art Gallery